Theo van Boven

 In 1985, he was awarded the Right Livelihood Award for "speaking out on human rights abuse without fear or favour in the international community", in 2004, the Wateler Peace Prize and in 2013, the Light of Truth Award.
 From 1995 to 2016 he was jury member of the Nuremberg International Human Rights Award.

 On 16 December 2005, the United Nations General Assembly adopted the resolution 60/147, titled 'Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law'.
 These principles are largely inspired from the work of Van Boven and Cherif Bassiouni and are known as the Van Boven/Bassiouni Principles.

 In November 2009, he was given a doctorate honoris causa from the University of Buenos Aires.

 Van Boven has stated his support for the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates for democratic reform in the United Nations, and the creation of a more accountable international political system.

 Documentary film

 He is starring the documentary film The Subversives.
-The plot centers about his job as director of UN Human Rights affaires of the late 70s and early 80s.
+The plot centers about his job as director of UN Human Rights affairs of the late 70s and early 80s.
 The film tells his commitment for the many thousands of disappearances and refugees, his actions against military dictatorships and his facing with UN Secretary General Javier Pérez de Cuéllar.